Updated July 1, 2019

-Biblionasium is a Member of the PRIVO's PRIVO-Cert™ Safe Harbor Certification Program (“the Program”).
-As a participating member in the Program, Biblionasium adheres to the strict information collection, use and disclosure requirements set forth by the Program.
+Biblionasium is a member of the PRIVO Kids Privacy Assured COPPA Safe Harbor Certification Program ("the Program").
+The Program certification applies to the digital properties listed on the validation page that is viewable by clicking on the PRIVO Seal.
 PRIVO is an independent, third-party organization committed to safeguarding children's personal information collected online.
-PRIVO aims to help parents and their children exercise control over personal information while exploring the Internet.
-The PRIVO certification seal posted on this page indicates that Biblionasium has established COPPA compliant privacy practices and has agreed to submit to PRIVO's oversight and consumer dispute resolution process.
-If you have questions or concerns about our privacy practices, please contact us at 917-5-Biblio (917 524-2546) or email@example.com.
-If you have further concerns after you have contacted us, you can contact PRIVO directly at firstname.lastname@example.org.
+The PRIVO COPPA certification Seal posted on this page indicates Biblionasium has established COPPA compliant privacy practices and has agreed to submit to PRIVO's oversight and consumer dispute resolution process.
+If you have questions or concerns about our privacy practices, please contact us at 917-5-Biblio (917 524-2546) or firstname.lastname@example.org.
+If you have further concerns after you have contacted us, you can contact PRIVO directly at email@example.com.

 Registration and Account Information